phillipsj/phillipsj/input/posts/working-with-sql-server-on-linux-for-dotnet-development.md

 Status: Downloaded newer image for mcr.microsoft.com/mssql/server:latest
 ```

 Now that we have the image, we need to start it up and connect to it to make sure it is operating as we expect.
-The container requires a the following flags to be set when starting:
+The container requires the following flags to be set when starting:

 * ACCEPT_EULA
 * SA_PASSWORD